Flying Sporran’s Weekend Diary

 Clearly leaving that as a record on court file might suggest that I was in some way at a loss for words when presented by a difficult legal point or even obstructive to the court, or worse hiding something.

 “That is what we have recorded here and we cannot change it,” said the Judge.
 I let it go.
-What I wanted to say was: ‘Well why are you reading my evidence back to me?’
+What I wanted to say was: ‘Well, why are you reading my evidence back to me?’
 But that might sound critical of a Thai judge –and if you are critical of a Thai judge you are critical of the highest institution in the land.
+Judges in Thailand take things personally.
+My case would have immediately gone south so to speak.

 Then moments later I was quoted as saying Google hid people’s identities on Google websites.
 Again that was not what I said, I contested.
 What I said was that one could pay a service like ‘Mark Monitor’ to act as the owner of a Google website and mask the real owner.
 Thus owners of many Google sites were hidden.